ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 - Currently unkown, happened to someone when attempting to log into Prodigy, even though they have never used hacks.

 ## Error code 72
-- Caused by an ambiguous error due to hacks, unsure of consistent cause.
+- Caused by an ambiguous error due to hacks, usually in console, unsure of consistent cause.
+- Confirmed example: Running `_.player.backpack.data.hat = [null];`, character save, and logging back in.

 ## Error code 84
 - `Error loading player spells/skills.`